a-zeg/ellipsoids/README.md

 - Save the generated plot.
 - Save the generated data to a JSON file.

+### File sizes
+For 100 points with `nbhdSize=10`, the size of the file to which data is saved can be larger than 1 GB.

 # Roadmap
 - [x] Minimal working example